davebenson/doom4-walkthrough/README.md

 Jump onto the next platform, which has two large unlit torch/pillars on it.

 The next platform has just one torch/pillar.
 Peer carefully down from the edge to see a small island.
 Sometimes you can catch sight of it from above, but often you cannot, but there is a doll on it.
 In-Flight Mobility helps (but is not necessary) to jump down there.
-This is SECRET 11.2, "Chainsaw Model, Tealguy".
+This is SECRET 11.2, COLLECTIBLE 11.1 "Chainsaw Model, Tealguy".

 Continue hopping to the cave, where you will be greated by a Mancubus.